 Academic Advising

 All students are encouraged to make full use of the academic resources of the University and to seek advice on specific academic matters from professors and directors of undergraduate studies in their particular areas of interest.
-The heads of college, deans, assistant deans, and directors of student life in the residential colleges are available for academic advising and for consultation about matters pertaining to other aspects of undergraduate life.
+The heads of college, deans, assistant deans for studies, and assistant deans for student life in the residential colleges are available for academic advising and for consultation about matters pertaining to other aspects of undergraduate life.
 The staff of the Office of the Dean of the College is available for discussion of academic questions or problems, and the staff of the Office of the Dean of Undergraduate Students is available for discussion of questions about undergraduate life outside the classroom.

 Residential College Advisers